Pre-engineered Cleanrooms

 • Air curtains

-• Anterooms – Entrance air-lock before entering cleanroom
+• Anterooms – Entrance air-lock before entering a cleanroom

 Standard Options